eccenca/documentation.eccenca.com/docs/deploy-and-configure/installation/scenario-single-node-cloud-installation/index.md

 make tutorials-import
 ```

-Optional: you can install cmem as a systemd service for this use these commands as root oder sudo:
+Optional: you can install cmem as a systemd service for this use these commands as root or sudo:

 ```
 cp /opt/cmem-orchestration/conf/systemd/cmem-orchestration.service \